Iman Marshall: Baltimore Ravens

 Marshall was selected by the Baltimore Ravens in the fourth round (127th overall) of the 2019 NFL draft.
 He was placed on injured reserve on September 2, 2019.
-He was designated for return from injured reserve on October 28, 2019, and began practicing with the team again.
-He was activated on November 12, 2019.
+Marshall was designated for return from injured reserve on October 28, and began practicing with the team again.
+He was activated on November 12.

 On August 16, 2020, Marshall suffered a torn ACL after coming down awkwardly on his right leg.
 The injury forced him to get surgery and miss the entire 2020 season.
 The following day, he was placed on injured reserve.
-He was placed on the reserve/COVID-19 list by the team on November 12, 2020, and moved back to injured reserve on November 30, 2020.
+He was placed on the reserve/COVID-19 list by the team on November 12, and moved back to injured reserve on November 30.

-On August 16, 2021, Marshall suffered a torn ACL and was placed on injured reserve.
+On August 16, 2021, Marshall suffered another torn ACL and was placed on injured reserve.

 On July 23, 2022, Marshall was waived by the Ravens.

 New Jersey Generals

 On January 14, 2023, Marshall signed with the New Jersey Generals of the United States Football League (USFL).
-On March 10, 2023, Marshall was released by the Generals.
+On March 10, Marshall was released by the Generals.